-- University of North Texas College of Osteopathic Medicine
+- University of North Texas Health Science Center at Fort Worth, Texas College of Osteopathic Medicine

 - UT Southwestern Medical Center

-Doctors of Optometry examine, diagnose, treat and manage eye diseases and conditions.
-An optometrist, in many circumstances, prescribes, prescribes and administers drugs for these diagnostic and treatment purposes.
-Traditionally, O.D.s prescribe eyeglasses, contact lenses, vision therapy and low-vision aids.
-An optometrist may also specialize in working with children, the elderly or partial-sighted patients.
+Doctors of optometry examine, diagnose, treat and manage eye diseases and conditions.
+An optometrist, in many circumstances, prescribes and administers drugs for diagnostic and treatment purposes.
+Traditionally, optometrists prescribe eyeglasses, contact lenses, vision therapy and low-vision aids.
+They also may specialize in working with children, the elderly or partially sighted patients.
 Almost all optometrists maintain their own private practices and set their own hours.

 Other sources of employment for an optometrist are in the health maintenance organizations, multidisciplinary practices, commercial optical facilities and even the military.